ta-data-bcn/Project-Week-8-Final-Project/your-project/README.md

 - [Links](#links)

 ## Project Description
-My project is a complete growth marketing framework for an online store.
-Ranging from analysis of the data, customer segmentation and sales predictions.
-This is intended to be used as a starting point to analyze how well does an online store does and gather insights on next actions to make it grow.
-Even if it's aimed at a marketplace business type it can be tweaked for any other kind of online business.
+Introduction
+One of the major innovations in the digital marketing industry is optimizing your processes by using different machine learning algorithms to feed your marketing intelligence.

+This tools could be crucial to truly hack your growth and boost the efficiency of your sales team.
+The main objectives of this paper are to use both unsupervised as unsupervised machine learning algorithm to first do a customer segmentation over CRM data and then try to predict customers subscribing/buying/registaring to a product/service.

+This is intended as a framework to apply for fueling market intelligence in any given customer oriented company.

-## Hypotheses / Questions
+## Hypotheses / Questions:
-* What data/business/research/personal question you would like to answer?
-* What is the context for the question and the possible scientific or business application?
-* What are the hypotheses you would like to test in order to answer your question?
-Frame your hypothesis with statistical/data languages (i.e. define Null and Alternative Hypothesis).
-You can use formulas if you want but that is not required.
+The paper main objectives are divided as such:

+Campaign Marketing Customer Segmentation: Using K-means unsupervised learning algorithm to stretch the RFM growth market model and clusterize clients according to those three criterions.

+Predictions: Using supervised learning to predict if a customer will subscribe a term deposit

 ## Dataset
 ### Where did I get the data?